 People with rosacea should avoid foods that cause the blood vessels in the skin to dilate (flushing) —for example, spicy foods, alcohol, coffee, and other caffeinated beverages.
 Other triggers may include sunlight, emotional stress, cold or hot weather, exercise, wind, cosmetics, and hot baths or hot drinks.

 Antibiotics that are applied to the skin, such as metronidazole, benzoyl peroxide, clindamycin, and erythromycin, may be effective.
 Azelaic acid cream may also be effective.

 Certain antibiotics taken by mouth are given to people who have many pustules or ocular rosacea.
 Tetracycline, doxycycline, minocycline, or erythromycin is usually used.
 Isotretinoin may be effective when taken by mouth but, because of possibly severe side effects, is not used unless other treatments are ineffective.
 Corticosteroids applied to the skin tend to make rosacea worse.
 Severe rhinophyma is unlikely to improve completely with drugs.
-Therefore, a person with this disorder may need dermabrasion, a procedure in which the skin surface is rubbed with an abrasive metal instrument to remove the top layer, or surgery or laser treatment to remove the excess tissue (see see Using Lasers to Treat Skin Problems).
+Therefore, a person with this disorder may need dermabrasion, a procedure in which the skin surface is rubbed with an abrasive metal instrument to remove the top layer, or surgery or laser treatment to remove the excess tissue (see see Sidebar 1: Using Lasers to Treat Skin Problems).

 Last full review/revision April 2013 by Karen McKoy, MD, MPH